Ahlfeldt/AHS2023-toolkit/README.md

 This toolkit covers the algorithm by Ahlfeldt, Heblich, Seidel (2023) to generate micro-geographic property price and rent indices for arbitrary spatial units based on transaction data.
 It includes a replicable analysis based on **artificial data** for illustration.

 This toolkit also includes the indices created by Ahlfeldt, Heblich, Seidel (2023) for Germany.
 We keep updating these indices as time goes by.
 These micro-geographic property price indices are based on **real micro-data** from Scout24.
-They can be found in the following sub-folder: [APPLICATIONS/DATA/OUTPUT](https://github.com/Ahlfeldt/AHS2023-toolkit/tree/main/APPLICATIONS/DATA/OUTPUT)
+They can be found in the following sub-folder: [APPLICATIONS/DATA/OUTPUT](https://github.com/Ahlfeldt/AHS2023-toolkit/tree/main/APPLICATIONS/DATA/OUTPUT).
-.
 For replication, the underlying microdata must be accessed from the Forschungsdatenzentrum at RWI-Essen.

+We provide an **interactive webtool** to illustrate the latest edition of the post-code level price and rent indices for Germany [here](https://sites.google.com/view/ahlfeldt/toolkits-and-webtools/property-price-indices/germany-ahs-index).

 When using the toolkit in your work, please cite Ahlfeldt, Heblich, Seidel (2023): Micro-geographic property price and rent indices.
-Regional Science and Urban Economics, 98.
+Regional Science and Urban Economics, 98. https://doi.org/10.1016/j.regsciurbeco.2022.103836

 ## How to Use the Toolkit